 - 1. General.
 Walk areas shall extend entirely around the perimeter of the pool.
 Walks shall be constructed of concrete or other approved material and kept in good repair.
-The walks shall be adequately drained by sloping at least one-fourth inch per foot away from the pool. - 2.
+The walks shall be adequately drained by sloping at least one-fourth inch per foot away from the pool.
+New products used on or as pool decks shall be reviewed per Section XXV. - 2.
 Deck Drains.
 Deck drains must be installed where necessary to prevent standing water on the deck.
 All deck drainage must be "to waste" and not be filtered or returned to the pool.
-The deck drain grates shall be removable to facilitate the cleaning of the drains. - 3.
-Use Of Carpet.
-The use of carpet on indoor facilities is prohibited.
-If carpet is used on outdoor pools as a repair method, it must be maintained in good repair to prevent accidents due to slipping and damage to pool recirculation piping due to shedding.
-A Department representative will evaluate the condition of the carpet.
-If determined to be unacceptable, a schedule for deck repair/replacement will be developed with the owner. - 4.
+The deck drain grates shall be removable to facilitate the cleaning of the drains.

+- 3. Use Of Carpet.
+The use of carpet on indoor or outdoor pool/spa facilities is prohibited. - 4.
 Minimum Deck widths.
 Poolside tables and chairs or other equipment should not obstruct the deck areas.
 The minimum widths for each type of pool are listed.

 - E. Head Room.
-There shall be minimum of thirteen feet of unobstructed head room above the level of the diving board. - F. Ventilation.
+There shall be a minimum of thirteen feet of unobstructed head room above the level of the diving board. - F. Ventilation.
 All indoor pool/spa enclosures must be properly ventilated to prevent the accumulation of moisture.
 Ventilation shall meet the requirements of the current Arkansas State Mechanical Code.